slidejoe/what-we-do-in-the-shadows/pages/what-are-web-components.md

 </v-click>

 <!--
+# Joe

 - Web components are a set of web platform APIs that enable the creation of custom, reusable HTML elements.

 - They encapsulate both the structure and behaviour of these elements.
 -->